FrancisTurner/pi-gen-utils/README.md

 Pi-gen is incredibly useful as way to create images with precisely the packages and features required for a task.
 However it is conceptually wrong to have the custom scripts developed in the pi-gen directory structure.
 Firstly this causes issues as and when pi-gen itself is updated and secondly it is hard to identify the changed files and therefore what changes have been made.

 With these utilities you can have your files in a single directory and have them copied into the pi-gen directory to create the image.
-The oroginal files are then stored in a backup directory and are restored between builds so as to keep the pi-gen directory tree clean.
+The original files are then stored in a backup directory and are restored between builds so as to keep the pi-gen directory tree clean.

 In the single directory the relatively complex directory structure of pi-gen is maintained but the '/'s are replaced by '_'.
+If a file needs an underscore in the name then it should be doubled. e.g. stage3/SKIP_IMAGES is called stage3_SKIP__IMAGES

 e.g. a project that creates a raspbian-lite image with different base packages might have the following files in its directory:
 ```